Qumulo/getting-started-guide/cloud-native-aws-administrator-guide/monitoring-metrics/restoring-default-values-cloud-based-nexus-monitoring.md

 ## To Restore the Default Values for Cloud-Based and Nexus Monitoring by Using the qq CLI

-1. Connect to your cluster by using SSH.
+1. Connect to a node in your cluster by using SSH.
 For example:

    ```bash
    ssh admin@{{site.exampleIP0}}